oaustegard/ihp-framework/README.md

    pip install -r requirements.txt
    ```

+4. Realize this is a work of fiction, inspired by Tolstoy and Asimov

 ## Usage

 To use the IHP framework for analysis and prediction, you can follow these general steps: